2012 Indianapolis 500: Event background

 For the first time since 1947, the previous year's race winner had been killed in a racing crash in the time between races.
 Defending race winner Dan Wheldon was killed in a horrific crash during the 2011 season finale, the 2011 IZOD IndyCar World Championship at Las Vegas Motor Speedway.
 Several winners have missed the following year due to either retirements, injuries, or racing in a different series.
 The last time the defending champion did not participate in the race due to injury or death was 2004 race winner Buddy Rice, who suffered a concussion during practice, and sat out the 2005 race (also won by Wheldon).
 The last time a defending Indianapolis 500 champion did not participate in the race under any circumstances was 2007 race winner Dario Franchitti, who was injured in a NASCAR Nationwide Series race at Talladega Superspeedway in April 2008 and had a full-time racing schedule in the NASCAR Sprint Cup Series in 2008.

-Jim Nabors, who has traditionally sung "Back Home Again in Indiana" during the pre-race ceremonies in most years since 1972, was not able to attend the race due to health reasons.
+Jim Nabors, who has traditionally sung "Back Home Again in Indiana" during the pre-race ceremonies in most years since 1972, was not able to attend the race for health reasons.
 The Speedway sent a film crew to record a video of him performing the song at his home in Hawaii, and aired it on video boards on race morning.

 Going into the month, there was growing concern about filling the field to the traditional 33 cars.
 This was due in part to the struggles of Lotus, and lease issues in the first year of the new engine package, namely involving Dragon Racing.
 However, on Bump Day, the field was filled to exactly 33 cars, with no cars bumped, a similar situation to 2003.